gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 ### Backup the configuration

-Please be aware that the backup task does not backup your GitSwarm configuration.
+Please be aware that the backup task does not backup your GitSwarm EE configuration.
 One reason for this is that your database contains encrypted information for two-factor authentication.
 Storing encrypted information along with its key in the same place defeats the purpose of using encryption in the first place!

-All of the configuration for GitSwarm is stored in `/etc/gitswarm`.
+All of the configuration for GitSwarm EE is stored in `/etc/gitswarm`.
 To backup your configuration:

 ```